 Eden UCC has had a remarkable 100+ year history with multiple generations having been baptized, confirmed, married and eulogized here.
 We have been comforted, praised, encouraged and joined together as a family by this congregation.

 The cornerstone was laid October 13, 1912.
 The Watchman Advocate noted that “the morning was cool and disagreeable but the afternoon warmed for wagons” of visitors.
 Although the building was incomplete, Christmas service was celebrated in the new building.

-Dedication of the church was held April 26, 1913.
+Dedication of the church was held April 27, 1913.
 A short service of farewell at Christ Episcopal began the day.
-Everyone marched in procession through the woods to the new building.
+Everyone marched in the procession through the woods to the new building.
 Morning and the special afternoon dedication services were held in German; the evening service was in English.
-By today’s standards, Eden may be a small church; however, the dedication drew a crowd of roughly 1,000 guests many of whom took the streetcar to the end of the line where wagons awaited to take them to Affton.
+By today’s standards, Eden may be a small church; however, the dedication drew a crowd of roughly 1,000 guests many of whom took the streetcar to the end of the line where wagons waited to take them to Affton.
 Pastors from many Evangelical churches and choirs from as far as Baden joined the celebration.
-Due to the crowd, the Pastor came to the steps of the church following his presentation in the sanctuary and repeated it for all those unable to get into the church.
+Due to the crowd, the Pastor came to the steps of the church following his presentation in the sanctuary and repeated it all for those unable to get into the church.

-From its start, the church offered a Sunday School and a Ladies Guild (Women’s Fellowship).
+From its start, the church offered a Sunday School and a Ladies Guild (women’s fellowship).
 The latter donated money for altar furnishings, carpet and silver communion ware.
-Soon a Young People’s League, a choir, a drama society, a band and a sewing circle were formed.
+Soon a Young Peoples’ League, a choir, a drama society, a band and a sewing circle were formed.
 Picnics were an early tradition as well as apple butter making.
 Whenever Eden met there was good food and good music… and good fellowship.

 Let us blend our traditions together.